 1/2 cup sour cream

-3 cups cooked, shredded chicken (about 1 rotisserie chicken)
+3 cups cooked, shredded chicken (from roughly 1 rotisserie chicken)

 Kosher salt and freshly ground black pepper, to taste